AgOSS-Project/AgOSS-Data-Gatherer/README.md

 #### Later search waves: expansion and ruby

-The control pool isn't necessarily built in one pass.
+The control pool wasn't built in one pass.
 After an initial matching run, the post-matching diagnostics (`unmatched_dataset_repos`, `unmatched_characterization` in `matched_comparison.json`, and the "why didn't this repo match" detail per repo) can reveal that specific dataset